 make sense

-After compiling and setting up Chkrootkit, it is judicious to validate that the installation process completed successfully.
-This confirmation ensures that Chkrootkit is prepared and ready for utilization.
-To do this, execute the Chkrootkit version command as shown below:
+After compiling and setting up Chkrootkit, judiciously validate the installation process’s successful completion.
+This confirmation ensures Chkrootkit’s preparedness and readiness for utilization.
+Execute the Chkrootkit version command below to do this:

 ./chkrootkit -V

-After the successful compilation of Chkrootkit, it is advisable to move the Chkrootkit directory to a more standard location within the file system and make the executable accessible system-wide.
-A common practice is to place such software in /usr/local/bin
+After compiling Chkrootkit, it’s best to move it to a standard location in the file system and make the executable accessible system-wide.
+A common practice is to place such software in /usr/local/bin for global accessibility.

 sudo mv chkrootkit-{your-version-number} /usr/local/share/chkrootkit

-Next, create a symbolic link to the Chkrootkit executable in /usr/local/bin
+Next, create a symbolic link to the Chkrootkit executable in /usr/local/bin.
+This makes Chkrootkit accessible anywhere in the system without navigating to its directory.

 sudo ln -s /usr/local/share/chkrootkit/chkrootkit /usr/local/bin/chkrootkit